Eurovision win lifts spirits in Ukraine, raises eyebrows in Russia

-KIEV/MOSCOW (Reuters) - Ukrainian politicians hailed their country’s surprise weekend victory in the European Song Contest as a continent-wide endorsement in their smoldering conflict with Russia, while Moscow said the competition had been hijacked by politics.
+KIEV/MOSCOW (Reuters) - Ukrainians hailed their country’s unexpected victory in the Eurovision song contest as a Europe-wide endorsement of Ukraine in its smouldering conflict with Russia, while Moscow said the contest had been hijacked by politics.

-Ukrainian singer Jamala overtook the bookmakers’ favorites, Russia and Australia, to win the normally light-hearted contest with the song “1944” about the war-time deportations of ethnic Tatars from Ukraine’s Crimea peninsula by Soviet dictator Stalin.
+Ukrainian singer Jamala overtook the bookmakers’ favourites, Russia and Australia, to lift the prize with the song “1944” about the war-time deportations of ethnic Tatars from Ukraine’s Crimea peninsula by Soviet dictator Stalin.

-Under Eurovision rules, her victory on Saturday evening means the 2017 contest will take place in the Ukrainian capital.
+Under Eurovision rules, the victory means the 2017 contest will take place in the Ukrainian capital.
 One pro-Kremlin politician in Moscow suggested Russia might boycott the event next year.

-After the results were announced in Stockholm, Ukrainian President Petro Poroshenko wrote on Twitter: “Personally congratulated Jamala with the victory.
+After the results of Saturday’s contest were announced in Stockholm, Ukrainian President Petro Poroshenko wrote on Twitter: “Personally congratulated Jamala with the victory.
 Today her voice spoke to the world on behalf of the entire Ukrainian people.
 The truth, as always, prevailed!”

-Ukraine’s victory, 12 years after it last won the Eurovision title, lifted the mood of people worn down by two years of conflict with Russian-backed separatists in the east as well as political crises, corruption and poverty nationwide.
+Ukraine’s victory, 12 years after it last won the Eurovision title, lifted the mood of Ukrainians tired of perpetual political crises and daily struggles against endemic corruption and poverty.

-”It is a great win, and a very timely one.
-People need such things these days,” said Nikolay, a student from Kiev who only found out about it when a friend showed him a clip on her phone.

-Nastya, a barista also from Kiev, had watched the contest through the night.
-“I am so happy,“ she said. ”It is a small victory for Ukraine, it strengthens the spirit of our people.”

-“I think it’s a big opportunity for us and at the same time it is a huge responsibility because Europe trusted us,” she said.

-Asked if next year’s event could be held in Crimea, she said: “It’s hard to see that happening for the time being”.
+“The victory is ours!
+Thank you, Europe!
+This is fair!
+It’s incredible!” said Ukrainian singer Ruslana, the winner of the 2004 edition of Eurovision, in a Facebook post.

+“Jamala you did all you could and even more!
+We all are grateful to you for the victory - well deserved and so much needed for all of us!!!”

-Ukraine marked an annual day of remembrance for victims of political repression on Sunday -- including Soviet purges of Crimean Tatars and other groups on Ukrainian soil.
+The winning singer was returning to Kiev on Sunday, the same day that Ukraine marks an annual day of remembrance for victims of political repression -- including Soviet purges of Crimean Tatars and other groups on Ukrainian soil.

 Tatars, a Muslim people indigenous to the Black Sea peninsula, now number about 300,000 in a population of 2 million.
 While many Crimean residents want to be ruled by Moscow, many Tatars are still mistrustful of the Kremlin after the wartime deportations and have opposed Moscow’s annexation.